Elections in Greece: Voting

+Security at polling stations

-Police presence varies as police officers might be allocated to stand guard at an individual polling centre or supervise-that is, to patrol the general vicinity of-more than one polling centre (especially in the countryside).
-Up until 1998, the responsibility of guarding polling stations was shared between the Hellenic Armed Forces and the Hellenic Police, while there was no provision for laissez faire supervision of multiple polling centres.
+Nowadays, police presence varies as police officers might be allocated to stand guard at an individual polling centre or supervise -that is, to patrol the general vicinity of- more than one polling centre (especially in the countryside).
+Up until 1998, the responsibility of guarding polling stations was shared between the Hellenic Armed Forces and the Hellenic Police, while there was no provision for laissez faire supervision of multiple polling centres: where necessary, armed teams of conscripts and their supervisors (career NCO or officer) were to reside inside the polling stations from the day prior to the election until the day of the announcement of the results.
+In 1998 the provision regarding the Armed Forces was abolished, and Police presence was reduced from six-member to four-member teams.

 During the 2019 European Parliament and local elections, police officers on guard received orders not to be armed only during the morning and afternoon shift of the day of the election, something in sharp contrast with past practices, while police unionists noted that the duty of guarding a polling centre should not fall on a single officer per shift.
 In 2021, the mention of the past presence of armed Hellenic Army soldiers in polling centres by a New Democracy MP in parliament was decried by Avgi.